bit-cook/Everywhere/docs/en-US/docs/getting-started/introduction.md

 ## 🌟 Use Cases {#use-cases}

-- **💬 Contextual Reminders**
+- **❔ Troubleshooting Expert**

-  You're chatting on Discord and notice an important message about a project meeting.
+ You encounter an error message while using your computer but are unsure how to resolve it.

-  📌 **Summon Everywhere** (via a keyboard shortcut)
+  📌 **Summon Everywhere** next to the error message

-  🗣️ **Command:** "Remind me about this at 8 PM tonight"
+  🗣️ **Command:** "What is this error?
+How to solve it?"

-  ✨ **Result:** Everywhere captures the message context and automatically sets a calendar reminder with the relevant details.
+  ✨ **Result:** Everywhere captures the message context and provides a solution.

 - **📰 Quick Web Summaries**